Facts About Mercury: All You Need to Know

 What does the Sun look like from Mercury?

-Mercury is, without a doubt, one of the most extreme planets of all, and now you know why.
-Share this article with your friends and keep learning more about astronomy with Star Walk 2.
+Mercury is, without a doubt, one of the most extreme planets of all: this planet is the smallest and the closest to the Sun, and the difference between night and day temperatures here makes up about 610°C (1,100°F).
+Mercury has no moons and almost no atmosphere.
+This planet is also one of the hardest to observe as it’s near the Sun in the sky most of the time.
+Share this article with your friends and keep learning more about astronomy with Star Walk 2 and Sky Tonight.
 You can also watch the fun and educational cartoon about Mercury that explains the main facts about the planet in simple words.

 Wishing you clear skies and happy observations!